Synopsis of the Anthology, The Literary Terrorism of Harold Jaffe

-Harold Jaffe's acts of literary terrorism work to wrestle control of the future of literature away from the dominant culture.
-This book celebrates that effort.
-Jaffe is an acute observer of the painful conditions under which we are forced to live on a daily basis.
-And like any harbinger of ill, he is sometimes mistaken for its creator.
-But he is not.
-He is clearing out space that has been polluted for too long.
-His acts of literary terrorism are acts that reclaim literature and art fiction from its cooption by fast-food-wielding advocates of disposability: what has been disposed by the dominant political culture has too often been literary artists.
-Those who have benefited have seldom been literary artists.
-Jaffe has worked brilliantly to save literature from its unwitting complicity in the elimination of readers who dare question authority.
-The writing in this volume, whether by Jaffe, his former students and colleagues, or works inspired by his lead, helps blast us out of our complacency and reclaim space we should never have relinquished.
-Innovation and renovation are inextricably linked.
+This Anthology celebrates the talented novelist Harold Jaffe's acts of literary terrorism, which work to wrestle control of the future of literature away from the dominant culture.
+Jaffe is an acute observer of the painful conditions under which we are forced to live on a daily basis, and his acts of literary terrorism are acts that reclaim literature and art fiction from its cooption by fast-food-wielding advocates of disposability.
+His writing helps blast us out of our complacency and reclaim space we should never have relinquished.

 Eckhard Gerdes is an accomplished author and editor, having published books of poetry, drama, and fourteen books of fiction.
 He has won the Bissell Award, been a finalist for the Starcherone and the Blatt awards, and was nominated for Georgia Author of the Year.
 His most recent books are a tongue-in-cheek work of creative nonfiction, How to Read (Guide Dog Books); a novel, White Bungalows (Dirt Heart Pharmacy Press); and a collection, Three Plays (Black Scat Books).
 He lives in Arlington Heights, Illinois, and has three children and five grandchildren.